Nicmorris1820/JarvisFORK/README.md

 You can start by typing `help` within the Jarvis command line to check what Jarvis can do for you.

+## What Can Jarvis Do
+Think of Jarvis as any other personal assistant you have used.
+You can ask Jarvis "What is the weather currently in Sacramento, CA?" and he can tell you.
+Jarvis can perform math problems or answer logical questions.
+Jarvis can help keep track of your life by managing a todo list and handling an agenda.
+Jarvis can do all this and much more.
+Remember, Jarvis likes to be asked specific things, try to be as detailed as possible so minimal is left up to interpretation.
+Remember, there is no harm in asking Jarvis something to do you currently cant do, he wont bite.

 ### Frequently encountered issues
 **Question**: When I run Jarvis, it shows an error relating to module not found<br>
 **Platform**: Windows<br>